datac182fa24/datac182_hw1_student/README.md

   and gain practical experience using it to train models.

 ## Setup

+### UPDATED SETUP INSTRUCTIONS

+2024-09-20: Due to multiple difficulties with local setups, it's now highly recommended to do HW01 on Google Colab instead, where setup is much easier.
+[Instructions for setup in this Ed post](https://edstem.org/us/courses/64085/discussion/5293723).

+But, if you'd like to do it locally on your own machine, here are the steps.

+### Old setup continues below

 Make sure your machine is set up with the assignment dependencies.
 If you're unfamiliar with Docker or any other part of the setup process, **we highly recommend reading the [setup document](dockersetup.md)**, which gives a high-level description of what the commands below (and their parameters) are doing.

 ### [Option 1] Install Anaconda and Required Packages